mklingen/riffusion-inference/README.md

 ### gui.py
 ![riffusion_gui](riffusion_gui.gif)

+Note that this may have more requirements that I forgot to add to requirements.txt, namely `pyaudio`.

 To run, `python -m riffusion.gui`, making sure this dir is in your PYTHONPATH, or running from within this dir.

 This is a simple local TKinter gui that can load, save, and iterate on .wav files.
 Note that the first "generate" step will take a long time, especially if it hasn't downloaded the model yet.
 Check the console for details.